Vandal Hearts II: Story

 10 years ago, King Zekras left the Kingdom of Natra to his son Prince Julius.
 However, the younger Prince Lagore raised an army to contest the throne, causing his brother to flee the country.
 While Lagore proved to be a fair king, he was slowly poisoned by Queen Mother Agatha and her lover Cardinal Ladorak.
 Agatha placed her young son Franz as heir, while Ladorak was promoted to the rank of Premier.
 Now, Ladorak is oppressing the peasantry with his brutal secret police, the Blood Knights.

-The small Northen Natra village of Polata is home to Joshua and Rosaly, the adoptive children of the mayor.
+The small Northern Natra village of Polata is home to Joshua and Rosaly, the adoptive children of the mayor.
 They are frequently joined by other commoners Clive, son of a tavern owner, and Yuri a gifted prodigy.
 Another friend is the low ranking noble Adele, daughter of the local Governor Graud Byron.
 One day, Rosaly is saved by a wandering swordsman before he collapses from unknown injuries.
 After resting for a short time, the swordsman publicly fights against the corrupt tax collectors working for Graud.
 It is revealed that the swordsman is Prince Nicola, the lost son of Julius.
 Nicola had come to the region to gain support from Kossimo Byron, only to learn that Kossimo retired and gave the position to his son-in-law Graud.

 Joshua personally leads Nicola to a meeting with Kossimo, but the older Byron refuses to start a rebellion, even if it would depose Agatha.
 Desperate, Nicola sides with Ladorak and the Blood Knights to fight the Queen Mother.
 Joshua is appalled at Nicola and plans to flee the land with Adele.
 However, he discovers that one of Graud’s servants, Godard the Diviner, has been manipulating the situation.
 Godard uses dark magic to turn Kossimo into a deranged murderer and Joshua is forced to kill him.
 Adele witnesses the aftermath of the assault and orders the Blood Knights to arrest Joshua.
 The young boy dives from a window and escapes into the night.
 Graud and Godard are pleased to discover from Nicola’s documents that Adele can regain the Byron’s powerful status and send her off to the capitol.